-I made this Mothers Day cake for my mom many years back.
-It was a simple cake with a topiary design on it and basket weave pattern on the sides of the cake.
+I made this Mother's Day cake for my mom many years back.
+It was a simple cake with a topiary design on it and a basket weave pattern on the sides of the cake.

 The cake was pretty easy to decorate.
 I used buttercream and butter icing for the entire cake.
 The cake itself was a single tier cake and I did not layer or fill it with any icing.

-I was generally pleased with the way the cake turned out though I wish I had made the pot look a little better than how it looks on the cake.
+I was generally pleased with my Mother's Day cake, though I wish I had made the pot look a little better.
 I particularly like the topiary plant itself with all the tiny pink flowers in it.

 Let me explain how I made this cake.